Victorinox2/alx-interview/0x06-starwars_api/README.md

-I revited the following concepts needed to tackle this task:
+I revisited the following concepts needed to tackle this task:

 Concepts Needed:
 HTTP Requests in JavaScript: